CMPS-6100/lab-02-template/README.md

 # CMPS 6100  Lab 02

-In this lab, we will
+In this lab, we will perform some data analysis, analyzing historical temperature datasets provided by NOAA.

 To complete this lab, follow the instructions in [lab-02.md](lab-02.md) ([PDF version](lab-02.pdf)).
 Below you'll find important and useful information about submitting your work, using git, and testing your code.